Yefeng0920/replication_EcoEvo_git/README.md

 ## Reproducibility declaration

-This reporsitory contains all data and code (both in `R` and `Julia`)  used to reproduce the results reported in the following manuscript:
+This reporsitory contains all data and code (both in `R` and `Julia`)  that can be used to reproduce all results reported in the following manuscript:

 > Yefeng Yang, Erik van Zwet, Nikolaos Ignatiadis, Shinichi Nakagawa.
 A large-scale in silico replication project of ecological and evolutionary studies.
 2024.